 This certificate is not an endorsement of the IT product by the Federal Office for Information Security or any other organisation that recognises or gives effect to this certificate, and no warranty of the IT product by the Federal Office for Information Security or any other organisation that recognises or gives effect to this certificate, is either expressed or implied.

+Bonn, 30 April 2014

-Bonn, 30 September 2013 For the Federal Office for Information Security
+For the Federal Office for Information Security

-Bernd Kowalski Head of Department L.S.
+L.S.